arthurfiorette/axios-cache-interceptor/docs/pages/per-request-configuration.md

 code, network errors and etc. You can filter the type of error that should be stale by using a predicate function.

-**Note**: If this value ends up `false`, either by default or by a predicate function and there was an error, the request cache will be purged.

 **Note**: If the response is treated as error because of invalid status code _(like from AxiosRequestConfig#invalidateStatus)_, and this ends up `true`, the cache will be preserved over the "invalid" request.
 So, if you want to preserve the response, you can